My Brother-in-Law Mocked Me Constantly — I Sabotaged a Job He Wanted, and He Found Another Career

 Source: UGC

-Standing there in the sun, watching Dylan joke about the road not taken, I wondered whether I had ruined something or been part of something far quieter and stranger.
+Standing there in the sun, watching Kwesi joke about the road not taken, I wondered whether I had ruined something or been part of something far quieter and stranger.
 Something like fate.
 Or timing.
 Or the clumsy collisions that shape people without them ever knowing.

 And I wondered, for the first time in years, whether I should tell him.